0Rufino/J_AmigoSecreto/README.md

-# Secret Santa Game
+# Secret friend Game

-This is a simple web-based Secret Santa game where users can add the names of their friends and randomly select a Secret Santa.
+This is a simple web-based Secret friend game where users can add the names of their friends and randomly select a Secret Friend.

 ## Table of Contents